 Third, consider your audience.
 Respond differently depending on who has written the negative review.
 Writers usually belong to one of three groups: customers, former employees, or competitors.

 Half of adults under 50 check online reviews regularly when making purchasing decisions, so you want those reviews to reflect well on your business.
 The same BrightLocal consumer survey found that 84 percent of people trust online reviews as much as personal recommendations.
 Ask for feedback when working with customers or immediately after — then take it to heart.
 Thank the customer graciously, listen closely, and take notes.
-Find a way to remedy any negative experiences, perhaps by offering complementary or add-on services.
+Find a way to remedy any negative experiences, perhaps by offering complimentary or add-on services.
 Then follow up with customers to see whether they’re satisfied with your response.
 Negative feedback need not translate into a negative outcome.
 Learn from it, fix what’s broken, and keep the lines of communication open.

 Try not to stress if you get a few bad reviews — they build trust, lead to more informed customer decisions, and help you engage with customers.
 But offsetting bad reviews requires you to proactively garner positive ones.